curryhowardbadnullpointergood/FourStrongestPuzzle/README.md

 # FourStrongest Puzzle

 An **open-ended mathematical research project** exploring strategies to fit irregular 2D shapes optimally into a container.
 This project focuses on **packing, orientation, and placement optimization**, combining geometry, heuristics, and algorithmic efficiency.
+I approached this as a irregular object packing problem and used various algorithmic stratergies to find solutions.
+Though this problem is inherently NP hard.
+There's also a visualised model that you can use to observe the placement of the objects and how it improves in real time.

 ---